dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 macOS, [build dosbox-staging yourself straight from the source][1] (send us patches if you improve something!) :)

-*Apple's "gatekeeper" feature on macOS will prevent you from running dosbox-staging; see [the section below](#apple-gatekeeper) to learn how to fix it.*
+*macOS uses its Gatekeeper feature to prevent users from running externally-hosted 3rd party software, such as dosbox-staging.
+See [the section below](#apple-gatekeeper) to learn how to fix it.*

 [1]:https://github.com/dosbox-staging/dosbox-staging.